The Agent Economy Needs a New Stack

 agents

 In the early days of the internet, every service talked to every other service in its own way.
-No common format, no shared conventions, no standard for how you’d even describe what an endpoint did.
-Integrating two systems meant custom work on both sides — brittle, one-off, broke whenever either system changed anything.
+There was no common format, no shared conventions, and no standard way to describe what an endpoint even did.
+Integrating two systems meant custom work on both sides.
+It was brittle, one-off work that broke whenever either system changed.

 Then REST gave us a common language.
 OAuth gave us a way to delegate access without handing over credentials.
 HTTPS made trust transferable.
-Suddenly the friction of connecting systems collapsed, and things got composable.
-The whole economy built on top of that.
+The friction of connecting systems dropped, and software got more composable.
+A huge part of the internet economy was built on top of that stack.

 The capability arrived early

 AI agents can reason through genuinely hard problems.
-Write production code, plan complex logistics, synthesize across hundreds of sources, run multi-step workflows without much handholding.
-The intelligence is not the bottleneck.
+They can write production code, plan complex logistics, synthesize across hundreds of sources, and run multi-step workflows with minimal handholding.
+Intelligence is not the bottleneck.

-Every time an agent stalls in production, it’s almost never a reasoning failure.
-It’s an infrastructure failure.
-It couldn’t authenticate to a service that only knows how to talk to browsers.
-It couldn’t get a credential without a human completing an OAuth flow by hand.
-It couldn’t pay for a $0.001 API call because the payment rails were engineered for a monthly subscription model.
+When an agent stalls in production, it is almost never a reasoning failure.
+It is an infrastructure failure.
+It cannot authenticate to a service that only knows how to talk to browsers.
+It cannot get a credential without a human completing an OAuth flow by hand.
+It cannot pay for a $0.001 API call because the payment rails were engineered for monthly subscriptions.

-The bottleneck isn’t the model.
-It’s everything the model has to work through to actually do anything.
+The bottleneck is not the model.
+It is everything the model has to work through to actually do anything.

-The things that unlocks the next level of autonomous agents isn’t more intelligence, its these missing infra pieces.
+What unlocks the next level of autonomous agents is not more intelligence.
+It is missing infrastructure.

-Agent Identity: The first thing a employee gets is an identity: a unique username, an email that the entire org uses to refer to the particular employee.
-It is this identity that allows people to delegate work, provide access and even hold them accountable.
+Agent identity: The first thing an employee gets is an identity: a unique username, an email address the whole organization can use to refer to them, and a stable handle that ties actions back to a specific actor.
+That identity is what lets people delegate work, grant access, and hold someone accountable.

-Access Management: Just like how employees get roles, teams and acess to specific services, agents also need access to services to do anything.
-The way they get that access today is API keys in environment variables.
-Security teams have been trying to retire that pattern for years, and not without reason.
+Access management: Employees get roles, team memberships, and access to specific services.
+Agents need the same thing if they are going to do real work.
+Today they usually get access via API keys in environment variables.
+Security teams have been trying to retire that pattern for years, and for good reason.

 This is an infrastructure problem, not an AI problem

-The identity problem is essentially the same problem distributed systems solved for microservices a decade ago.
-SPIFFE and SPIRE — open standards from the cloud-native world — gave each service a cryptographically attested identity at runtime without static credentials.
-Agents need the same thing, extended to cover the delegation chain from user to agent to action.
+The identity problem is similar to what distributed systems solved for microservices a decade ago.
+SPIFFE and SPIRE, open standards from the cloud-native world, gave each service a cryptographically attested identity at runtime without static credentials.
+Agents need the same idea, extended to cover the delegation chain from user to agent to action.

-The credential problem is the same problem cloud providers solved for compute workloads.
-Google and Microsoft both eliminated long-lived service account keys by issuing short-lived tokens scoped to the workload’s identity.
+The credential problem is similar to what cloud providers solved for compute workloads.
+Google and Microsoft moved away from long-lived service account keys by issuing short-lived tokens scoped to a workload identity.
 That model already exists.
-Nobody has applied it to agents yet.
+It has just not been applied cleanly to agents.

-Usage based pricing exists.
-The payment problem has new protocols taking shape — x402, Stripe’s Machine Payments Protocol, Google’s Agent Payments Protocol — that treat machines as first-class payment actors rather than forcing them through card rails built for humans.
+Usage-based pricing exists.
+The payments problem is evolving fast.
+New protocols such as x402, Stripe's Machine Payments Protocol, and Google's Agent Payments Protocol treat machines as first-class payment actors instead of forcing them through card rails built for humans.

 None of this requires new AI research.
 It requires infrastructure engineering applied to a new actor type.